Applying to REM

 Only online applications are accepted.
 Sending additional paper documentation before it is requested does not help your application and will not be reviewed or considered.

 Application to REM

 All prospective graduate students apply through Graduate and Postdoctoral Studies which is responsible for processing and distributing the applications to the departments.
 Comprehensive application instructions are available on their website.
 To apply:

 - Review the prerequisites.
 Ensure that you will meet the statistics requirement.
 Please note that we are unable to assess each and every statistics course to see if it meets the requirements.
 It is up to you to check with the instructor of your course to see if it covers the material as laid out in the REM Admission Requirements.
 You can also begin to contact and prepare your referees.
 You might also review the FAQ page.

 - Provide names and e-mails for three referees.
 It is critically important that you have their email addresses correct and that it is a professional or institutional email address.
-Referees receive an e-mail asking them to log into SFU’s application system and complete a reference electronically.
+Referees will receive an e-mail asking them to log into SFU’s application system and complete a reference electronically.
 Because this is an automated email, it can get caught by junk filters.
 Other forms of submission are not acceptable.
 We are able to resend the referee notification email if they did not receive it.
 They have the choice to fill in an online form, or they can submit a letter and just fill in the form fields to direct the reviewer to the submission.
 It is not necessary to do both.
 It is unwise to rush your referees.
 Give them at least four weeks notice that you intend to apply to give them time to prepare the reference.

 This video produced by the Graduate and Postdoctoral Studies walks you through the online application process.
 Note it was recorded on the old version of the website, but the application form is the same.